0x000005/TerrariaSplit/README.en.md

 TerrariaSplit automatically records run data and can optionally update personal best data.
 The statistics view makes it easy to compare your current or historical results against personal bests and reference times, helping you identify which BOSS or segment needs work.

-Practice runs that do not start from Skeletron are ignored automatically, so mid-run practice does not accidentally pollute personal best data.
+Practice runs that do not start from the first BOSS are ignored automatically, so mid-run practice does not accidentally pollute personal best data.

 To reduce Terraria-specific setup grind, the timer also includes: